 It takes this level of practice to make good progress, at least in my experience.
 And the result of this particular practice is increased awareness of our own reactions, becoming aware of them, owning them, and ceasing to react to them.
 And by not reacting we cease to record karma we otherwise would accumulate by going over and over our various hurts and reactions.
-And we eventually stop staining our own mindstream by reacting to everything.
+And we eventually stop wrecking our own mindstream.